elizabethszent/elizabethszent/README.md

 Hello!
 My names Elizabeth and I'm a third year Computer Science Major.
 I started out in Astrophysics and did two years of my bachlors degree before switching.
 I love space, sciences and everything that falls inbetween space and Computer science.

 - 👯 I’m looking to collaborate on a science based project
-- 📫 How to reach me: elizsbethszentmiklossy@gmail.com
+- 📫 How to reach me: elizabethszentmiklossy@gmail.com or elizabeth.szentmiklo@ucalgary.ca
 - 😄 Pronouns: She/Her
 - ⚡ Fun fact: I love frogs!